 The built-in function eval() will evaluate a string as an expression in the expression language.
+For example, eval("[1.0, 2.0; 3.0, 4.0]")

-For example, will return a matrix of doubles.
+will return a matrix of doubles.
 The following combination can be used to read parameters from a file: